 Uninsured Motorist Insurance

-Uninsured motorist insurance provides coverage to you and your family if a driver injures you and they had no auto insurance or by a hit-and-run driver.
+Uninsured motorist insurance provides bodily injury protection coverage to you and your family if a driver injures you in a car accident and they have no auto insurance or if you are injured by a hit-and-run driver.
 This type of coverage only provides compensation for bodily injury, not property damage.
-The minimum coverage is the same as the minimum coverage for liability.
+The minimum coverage is the same 25/50/10 as the minimum coverage for liability.
+Additionally, this coverage often encompasses supplemental underinsured motorist coverage, which can provide additional insurance if your injuries exceed the available policy of the at-fault driver.

 You can sue the other driver for economic losses beyond the minimum no-fault insurance coverage limits.
 Economic losses include: